-Omeros Corporation ("Omeros," the "Company" or "we") is a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing small-molecule and protein therapeutics for large-market as well as orphan indications targeting immunologic disorders including complement-mediated diseases, cancers, and addictive and compulsive disorders.
+Omeros Corporation ("Omeros," the "Company" or "we") is a clinical-stage biopharmaceutical company committed to discovering, developing and commercializing small-molecule and protein therapeutics for large-market as well as orphan indications targeting immunologic disorders including complement-mediated diseases, as well as cancers and addictive and compulsive disorders.

-Our clinical-stage development programs include: narsoplimab, our antibody targeting mannan-binding lectin-associated serine protease 2 ("MASP-2"), the effector enzyme of the lectin pathway of complement; OMS1029, our long-acting antibody targeting MASP-2; OMS906, our antibody targeting mannan-binding lectin-associated serine protease-3 ("MASP-3"), the key activator of the alternative pathway of complement; and OMS527, our phosphodiesterase 7 ("PDE7") inhibitor program.
+Our clinical-stage development programs include: narsoplimab, our antibody targeting mannan-binding lectin-associated serine protease 2 ("MASP-2"), the effector enzyme of the lectin pathway of complement; OMS1029, our long-acting antibody targeting MASP-2; zaltenibart, also known as OMS906, our antibody targeting mannan-binding lectin-associated serine protease-3/protease-3 ("MASP-3")1, the key activator of the alternative pathway of complement; and OMS527, our phosphodiesterase 7 ("PDE7") inhibitor program.